-Between Biafra and restructuring Nigeria - Nigeria Today
+Between Biafra And Restructuring Nigeria - Nigeria Today

 Nation-building is hard, but it need not be as difficult as we make it in Nigeria.
 Nation-building is also intentional.
 It doesn’t happen by accident.
 The real test is in the leadership and the actions that create a real spirit of nationhood, and the willingness of every stakeholder to build a united, stable and cohesive nation.
 Fifty years after Biafra, we are confronted with the imperative of defining a future for Nigeria that escapes our country’s past.

 Several rational arguments make a strong case for taking the bull by the horns and re-engineering Nigeria.
 All Nigerians should reflect and act on these arguments in our collective self-interest.
 Our country is not working.
-Many groups, not just the Igbo of the Southeast, feel marginalized or have felt marginalized at different stages of our national history.
+Many groups, not just the Igbo of the South-East, feel marginalised or have felt marginalised at different stages of our national history.
 We can’t achieve greatness as a country without national unity, stability and cohesion.
 Many nations have achieved nationhood and prosperity in diversity, which is the default composition of most nations on earth.
 Only a few nations, like Japan and Korea, are truly homogenous.

 To work well, a restructuring exercise must make informed choices.
 We must choose between maintaining a unitary state (which is Nigeria today despite officially being a federation) in which the central government is very powerful, with devolution of powers as is increasingly the case in the UK, a true federation in which regions could be the federating units and the central government and the federating units are roughly equal in status as in the United States, Canada, Germany, India, Australia and Brazil, or a confederation in which the federating units are superior to the central government, with Switzerland as a prime example.